Chris Kanyon: The Alliance (2001)

-Brand switches (2001–2004)
+Brand switches (2002–2004)

-On October 29, 2001, Kanyon tore his left anterior cruciate ligament during a dark match with Randy Orton.
-He underwent surgery with Dr. James Andrews in Birmingham, Alabama and was sidelined for the remainder of the Invasion angle.
-He would appear only once in a cameo role at the Survivor Series pay-per-view.
-At this show, a team representing the Alliance took on a team representing the WWF in a tag team match.
-A pre-match stipulation declared that the side represented by the losing team would all be released from their contracts (excluding title holders and the winner of the immunity battle royal, Test).
-As a result of the Alliance team's loss, Kanyon was "fired" along with all the other Alliance members.
-Eventually, all Alliance members returned as WWF superstars, usually quietly without a storyline or announcement.
-This storyline allowed Kanyon time to recover from injury.
-In May 2002, Kanyon was cleared to compete and was sent to Ohio Valley Wrestling, a WWE developmental territory, through the end of the month to restore himself to full fitness.
-However, while wrestling Lance Cade in Lima, Ohio on July 13, 2002 Kanyon injured his left shoulder, suffering a humeral head contusion and supraspinatus tendinitis.
-He underwent surgery on July 21, 2002 but began experiencing breathing difficulties on July 25, 2002.
+In May 2002, Kanyon was cleared to compete and was sent to Ohio Valley Wrestling (OVW), a WWE developmental territory, through the end of the month to restore himself to full fitness.
+However, while wrestling Lance Cade in Lima, Ohio on July 13, Kanyon injured his left shoulder, suffering a humeral head contusion and supraspinatus tendinitis.
+He underwent surgery on July 21 but began experiencing breathing difficulties.
 As a result of an allergy to the medications with which he was being treated, Kanyon's lungs filled with fluid and his blood oxygen level fell to 41%.
-He gradually recovered and was discharged from the hospital on July 28, 2002 having lost 32 lb (15 kg) in the interim.
+He gradually recovered and was discharged from the hospital on July 28, having lost 32 lb (15 kg) in the interim.

-Kanyon returned to OVW in October 2002 and remained there for a further four months, while continuing working dark matches before Raw and SmackDown! throughout late 2002 and early 2003.
-He made one appearance in a backstage segment with the APA, where they wanted him to attend a battle royal at the next pay-per-view event.
-Kanyon was among the challengers, but was largely inactive.
-On the February 13, 2003 episode of SmackDown! he returned to the main roster, emerging from a large crate, from The Big Show, dressed as Boy George and singing the 1983 Culture Club hit "Do You Really Want to Hurt Me" to The Undertaker, prompting the latter to attack Kanyon and concussing him with a hard chair shot.
-Kanyon made his televised in-ring return on the April 19, 2003 edition of Velocity with his "Who Betta Than Kanyon?" gimmick and was defeated by Rhyno.
-Despite a few appearances on SmackDown!, Kanyon was relegated to Velocity from that point on for the rest of 2003, in addition to wrestling on several dark matches and house shows as Mortis.
-On February 9, 2004, after a year of facing two injuries and not being used in any major storylines, Kanyon was officially released from his contract.
+Kanyon returned to OVW in October 2002 and remained there for a further four months.
+On the February 13, 2003 episode of SmackDown! he returned to the main roster, emerging from a large crate from The Big Show, dressed as Boy George and singing the 1983 Culture Club hit "Do You Really Want to Hurt Me" to The Undertaker, prompting the latter to attack Kanyon and concussing him with a hard chair shot.
+Kanyon made his televised in-ring return on the April 19 edition of Velocity with his "Who Betta Than Kanyon?" gimmick, losing to Rhyno.
+At Vengeance on July 27, he participated in the APA's Invitational Bar Room Brawl.
+Kanyon was relegated to Velocity for the rest of 2003 and was released from WWE on February 9, 2004.